oceanhackweek/ohw19-tutorial-github/GitGuide.md

 This will create a new folder called whw2019_ourproject.
 Navigate to the folder.

-## Updating the Readme with your name.
+## 3. Updating the README with your name

-Open the Readme.md file with your favorite editor and add your name to the file (on a separate line).
+Open the README.md file with your favorite editor and add your name to the file (on a separate line).

 Then add this change, commit it to the local repository, and publish it on the github.com website.

 ```
-git add Readme.md
+git add README.md
-git commit -m "Adding Valentina's name to Readme.md"
+git commit -m "Adding Valentina's name to README.md"
 git push origin
 ```